I. Roberto Eisenmann Jr.: Under civilian rule

 Following democratic reforms, La Prensa continued to report on politics and government corruption.
 In the 1994 presidential election, the paper opposed Democratic Revolutionary Party (PRD) candidate Ernesto Pérez Balladares—the election's eventual winner—stating in editorials that he was a threat to the country's post-dictatorship democracy.

 Peruvian journalist Gustavo Gorriti joined the investigative staff, and after a series of articles reporting on the connections between drug traffickers and the PRD, had his work visa rejected by the Panamanian government and was charged with defamation by Attorney General José Antonio Sossa for an article about Sossa himself.

 In 1999, Eisenmann served as an informal advisor to the administration of President Mireya Moscoso of the Arnulfista Party.

 In March 2001, Pérez Balladares' former foreign minister, Ricardo Alberto Arias, forced out Gorriti and was elected La Prensa's new president by a majority of shareholders.
 The Committee to Protect Journalists, which had awarded Gorriti its International Press Freedom Award for his work with the paper, called the election, and the resignations and demotions of investigative staff that followed, a "boardroom coup" that left "the once feisty paper a shadow of its former self".

 Eisenmann went on to work for a non-governmental organization.

 In 2004, former Attorney General Sossa filed a criminal complaint for defamation against Eisenmann after he accused Sossa in a Prensa column of "protecting criminals and filing charges against journalists".
 Eisenmann was barred from leaving the country, and after refusing to answer questions on the case in court, was declared in contempt.

 Awards

 In 1995, Eisenmann was awarded a special citation of the Maria Moors Cabot Prize for "promoting press freedom and inter-American understanding".

 On July 4, 2014, the Inter American Press Association (SIP) established between its annual awards for journalistic excellence Environmental Journalism category, under the name I. Roberto Eisenmann, in recognition of the history of the founder of La Prensa as a promoter of democratic and civic values that postulates the organization, composed of over 300 Media in the Americas.
-The decision was taken unanimously by the full Executive Committee of the SIP, as part of its mid-year meeting, held in n, Barbados.
+The decision was taken unanimously by the full Executive Committee of the SIP, as part of its mid-year meeting, held in Barbados.